adaptiverobotic/rpi_cluster/docs/_site/pages/cli.md

 * `/app_x` All other folders are considered apps.
 They contain a `install.sh` script that is run from the system administrator node.
-The `install.sh` script facilitates installing a given software (typically the name of the folder) on each node. `install.sh` does this by sending `setup.sh` to each server, and executing it via `ssh`.
+The `install.sh` script facilitates installing a given software (typically indicated by the name of the folder) on each node.
+`install.sh` does this by sending `setup.sh` to each server, and executing it via `ssh`.
+They each contain their own `/assets` directory that contains any files such as config files that need to be sent to a node when setting it up.
+These asset files are only accessed within that given app's directory.

 * `cli.sh` Is the only script that is actually exposed.
 It contains all high level functions such as installing a DNS server or Samba server. `cli.sh` is the only script